liatdavid2/protect-ai-from-attacks/README.md

 This demo shows how the `secure-llm-gateway` API scales horizontally on Kubernetes, from 2 replicas to 3 replicas, and then back to 2 replicas.

 [![Watch](images/AWS_EKS.png)](https://youtu.be/hURJjyjlP2E)

-## What this project does

-This project adds security layers around a model served through Ollama.

-Flow:

-1. Check the user prompt with the Prompt Injection guard
-2. Check the user prompt with the Harmful Content guard
-3. Run the model
-4. Check the generated output with the PII Output guard
-5. Check the generated output with the System Prompt Leakage Output guard
-6. Return the response only if all enabled stages pass

-Each stage can be disabled dynamically through `disabled_steps`, and latency is reported for every step.

-## Guards

-### 1. Prompt Injection Input Guard
-Detects malicious prompts such as:
-- instruction override attempts
-- attempts to ignore previous rules
-- attempts to extract hidden instructions
-- attempts to bypass policy or reveal internal behavior

-### 2. Harmful Content Input Guard
-Detects unsafe or malicious user requests such as:
-- violent wrongdoing
-- illegal harmful instructions
-- clearly dangerous requests

-### 3. PII Output Guard
-Checks generated model output for personal or sensitive information leakage.

-This guard uses two complementary ideas:

-#### Regex-based detection
-Useful for structured patterns such as:
-- email addresses
-- phone numbers
-- ID-like values
-- credit-card-like patterns

-Regex is fast and precise for known formats.

-#### Model-based detection
-Useful for contextual or flexible cases such as:
-- partial personal details
-- natural language descriptions of private information
-- cases that do not follow a strict format

-Using both regex and a trained model provides better coverage than using only one of them.

-### 4. System Prompt Leakage Output Guard
-Checks whether the model output contains leaked internal instructions, hidden policies, system prompt fragments, or other protected internal content.

-## Datasets

-Each guard is trained on a real dataset, not synthetic placeholder data.
-- `harmful_content_input_guard` -> `nvidia/Aegis-AI-Content-Safety-Dataset-2.0`: content safety dataset for harmful or unsafe prompts; input: `text/prompt`, output: `label`.
-- `pii_output_guard` -> `ai4privacy/pii-masking-300k`: PII detection dataset for personal or sensitive information in text; input: `source_text/text`, output: `masked_text` or entity annotations, converted to binary `label` in training.
-- `prompt_injection_input_guard` -> `neuralchemy/Prompt-injection-dataset`: prompt injection and jailbreak detection dataset; input: `text/prompt`, output: `label`.
-- `system_prompt_leakage_output_guard` -> `gabrielchua/system-prompt-leakage`: system prompt leakage detection dataset for hidden instructions or internal policy exposure; input: `text`, output: `label`.

 ## Architecture